advaitchauhan/advaitchauhan.github.io/_posts/2016-04-11-graphical-gdp.md

     gdp[ind] <- rowMeans(gdp,  na.rm = TRUE)[ind[,1]]

-Given a country A, we use the Lasso regression to find out the countries whose GDP growth rates are significantly associated with Country A.

-First we create a d x d matrix of zeroes, M, where d is the number of different countres in the dataset.
-This will be our adjacency matrix.

-For each country, we apply Lasso so that we can find the neighborhood of every node and thus recover the whole graph.
-In particular, we call the glmnet in R to regress the GDP growth rate of the country (call it Country A) over the GDP's growth rates of all other countries.
+Given each country, we use the Lasso regression to find out the countries whose GDP growth rates are significantly associated with that countries.
+To implement this, first we create a d x d matrix of zeroes, M, where d is the number of different countres in the dataset.
+This will be our adjacency matrix.For each country, we apply Lasso so that we can find the neighborhood ofevery node and thus recover the whole graph.
+In particular, we call the glmnet in R to regress the GDP growth rate of the country over the GDP's growth rates of all other countries.

     d = dim(gdp)[1]